ShanshanLi-cobo/cobo-waas2-js-sdk/docs/TransactionsApi.md

 Call smart contract

 This operation creates a transaction to interact with a smart contract on the blockchain.
 You need to provide details such as the source address, destination address, and the calldata.
 You can specify the fee-related properties to limit the transaction fee.
-A transaction request for tracking is returned upon successful operation.  &lt;Note&gt;Currently, this operation only applies to the transactions from Custodial Wallets (Web3 Wallets), MPC Wallets, or Smart Contract Wallets on the blockchains that have a similar architecture to Ethereum.&lt;/Note&gt;  &lt;Info&gt;If you initiate a transaction from a Smart Contract Wallet, a relevant transaction will be triggered from the Delegate to the Cobo Safe&#39;s address of the Smart Contract Wallet, with a transfer amount of &lt;code&gt;0&lt;/code&gt;.&lt;/Info&gt;
+A transaction request for tracking is returned upon successful operation.  &lt;Note&gt;Currently, this operation only applies to the transactions from MPC Wallets or Smart Contract Wallets on the blockchains that have a similar architecture to Ethereum.&lt;/Note&gt;  &lt;Info&gt;If you initiate a transaction from a Smart Contract Wallet, a relevant transaction will be triggered from the Delegate to the Cobo Safe&#39;s address of the Smart Contract Wallet, with a transfer amount of &lt;code&gt;0&lt;/code&gt;.&lt;/Info&gt;

 ### Example